ROCm/ROCmValidationSuite/doc/ugsrc/ug1main.md

 of the GPU or the speed of the PCIe link.</td></tr>
 </table>

-When monitoring is started for a target GPU, a result message will be logged with the following format:
+When monitoring is started for a target GPU, a result message is logged with the following format:

     [RESULT][<timestamp>][<action name>] pesm <gpu id> started

-When monitoring is stopped for a target GPU, a result message will be logged with the following format:
+When monitoring is stopped for a target GPU, a result message is logged with the following format:

     [RESULT][<timestamp>][<action name>] pesm all stopped